carlosflorencio/yamda/README.md

 - Change notifications because some movies don't debut at thursdays

 ###### Docs
-- Documentation in the wiki
+- Documentation was gone :/